What Is A Hybrid Camper? All You Need To Know About Hybrid Travel Trailers

 Hybrid Camper Interiors

-The interior of the expandable trailer will look much like a traditional travel trailer floor plan, except for canvas sided pop-outs.
+The interior of the expandable trailer will look much like a traditional travel trailer floor plan, except for canvas-sided pop-outs.

-Interior storage space will be similar to other similarly sized RVs, including place to stash your food, cooking supplies, clothes, and other daily use items.
+Interior storage space will be similar to other similarly sized RVs, including a place to stash your food, cooking supplies, clothes, and other daily use items.